BSK-OTHMANE/Agriculture_4.0_tech_veille/README.md

 ---

 > 🎓 Academic project for **Veille Technologique – Agriculture 4.0**
-> Created with ❤️ by a team of data science engineering students.
+> Created by a team of data science engineering students.